 Projects with Industry

-SRP Diabetes reserachers have a long tradition of collaboration with the industry and where a few recent examples is given here.
+SRP Diabetes researchers have a long tradition of collaboration with the industry and where a few recent examples is given here.
 Some of the researchers are entrepreneurs themselves and have started their own companies.

 SRP Diabetes-AstraZeneca Science for Life Lab project